NurHenry/NurHenry/README.md

 # Hello World!
 Greetings!
-I'm Henry, an 18-year-old with a strong passion for IT security.
-Collaborating with a structured and harmonious team is my coding delight.
+I'm Henry.
+I am 18 years old and highly interested in IT security.
 I firmly believe in the power of well-structured and commented code, enabling seamless collaboration among developers.
 It's about fostering understanding and smooth teamwork.

 When it comes to my preferred IDEs, I find solace in the realm of VisualStudioCode, AtomEditor, and IntelliJ IDEA.
 But rest assured, when working within a team, I am adaptable and open to embracing the team's collective preferences.